csc301-2023-fall/project-42-team-collab/readme.md

 [//]: # (* This section is critical to testing your application and must be done carefully and thoughtfully.)

 - (Link to be provided later) The Slack App will be added to the workspace by the workspace admin, we will provide a link to add the app to their workspace.
+- The user will be able to send kudos to a colleague, see the kudos that a user has received, and customize the corporation values for the workspace.
-- After the Slack App is added to the workspace, any user can just invoke the `/kudos` command in any message box available.
+- After the Slack App is added to the workspace, any user can invoke any of the following commands in any message box available.

-- The user will also be able to add more company values that they want to use for their workspace in the pop-up window.
+---
+The following list of commands are supported by the bot after being added to the workspace:
+- `/kudos`: pops a window that prompts you to fill information needed to send a kudos.
+- `/kudos_overview`: displays the kudos that a particular user has received in the past.
+- `/kudos_customize`: customize the corporation values that are available in this workspace.

 ## Development requirements